flox/flox/cli/flox/doc/include/environment-options.md

 :   Path containing a .flox/ directory.

 `-r`, `--remote`
-:   A remote environment on floxhub, specified in the form `<owner/name>`.
+:   A remote environment on FloxHub, specified in the form `<owner/name>`.